M66B/FairEmail/FAQ.md

 FairEmail merely 'broadcasts' the number of unread messages using the ShortcutBadger library.
 If it doesn't work, this cannot be fixed by changes in FairEmail.

+If you are using Nova launcher and you want to show the number of notifications in the launcher icon (maximum 10), you'll need to enable
+*Notification access* in the Android *Special app access* settings for Nova launcher on recent Android versions.

 Some launchers display a dot or a '1' for [the monitoring notification](#user-content-faq2), despite FairEmail explicitly requesting not to show a *badge* for this notification.
 This could be caused by a bug in the launcher app or in your Android version.